 Ready to build your dream home?
-Navigating your way through this process starts with finding a home site that fits your needs, your dreams and your budget.
+Navigating your way through this process starts with finding a homesite that fits your needs, your dreams and your budget.
 I’m Brian Jackson, Land Development Manager at Van Buskirk Companies, and I am here to help!
-We currently have ten beautiful residential neighborhoods to show you, with options of sizes, price ranges and locations.
-I am confident we can find just the right lot for you.
+We currently have nine beautiful residential neighborhoods, including lakefront lots, with options of sizes, price ranges and locations, I am confident we can find just the right lot for you.
 Here are a few tips to help you along the way.

 Location, location, location